The Grudge poster

 The inciting incident occurs at 11 minutes when Muldoon and Goodman discover a decomposed body in a car near 44 Reyburn Drive.
 The victim is identified as Lorna Moody, connecting to the cursed house..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Muldoon chooses to enter 44 Reyburn Drive alone to investigate, crossing the threshold into the curse's domain despite all warnings., moving from reaction to action.
+This demonstrates the protagonist's commitment to Muldoon chooses to enter 44 Reyburn Drive alone to investigate, crossing the threshold into the curse's domain despite all warnings., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Muldoon discovers that everyone who entered the house died violently.
 She realizes the curse spreads beyond the house itself - it follows those who enter.
 The scope of danger escalates dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (73% through) represents the emotional nadir.
 Here, Muldoon finds Detective Goodman's body - he has committed suicide.
 The death of her partner/mentor represents the futility of fighting the curse.
-She realizes she and her son are now marked for death., illustrates the protagonist at their lowest point.
+She realizes she and her son are now marked for death., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Muldoon decides to end the curse by burning down the house at 44 Reyburn Drive, believing destroying the source will save her son., demonstrating the transformation achieved throughout the journey.